 The absence of single crossing implies that a Condorcet winner may not exist.
-In such a case, a simple model of Downsian electoral competition, where the two candidates compete in the election by simultaneously committing to a tax rate, does not have a Nash equilibrium.
+In such a case, a simple model of Downsian electoral competition, where the two candidates compete in the election by simultaneously committing to a tax rate, does not have a pure-strategy Nash equilibrium, because of the non convexity of the objective functions.

-To get around this problem, we assume instead that the two candidates move sequentially and that they maximize their vote share.
-Specifically, we assume the following timing.
+To get around this problem, we assume instead that the two candidates move sequentially and that they maximize their vote share.11 Specifically, we assume the following timing.
 First, the moderate candidate commits to a tax rate τ_M .
 Then the populist candidate commits to a tax rate τ_P .
 Finally, voters observe both tax rates and, knowing the risk properties of each candidate, they vote.
-This timing assumption can be interpreted as saying that the moderate candidate is the incumbent and this makes him less flexible in his policy announcements.9
+This timing assumption can be interpreted as saying that the moderate candidate is the incumbent and this makes him less flexible in his policy announcements.
+Although we will maintain such timing in our narrative, this can be considered non-consequential, for at least two reasons.
+First, since the game played is zero-sum, whenever the game admits a Nash equilibrium (i.e., a saddle of the payoff function), Stackelberg and Nash equilibria generate the same payoffs and the same tax rates.
+Second, in Proposition 11 in Appendix C, we show that the key qualitative properties of the equilibrium set - as reported in Proposition 5 for the benchmark timing - are independent on the identity of the first mover.12